 - capacity stats

 Sidecars are also used for passing controller configuration parameters and volume policies to the volume controller pod which is a data plane and for passing replica configuration parameters and replica data protection parameters to the volume replica pod.

 The OpenEBS data plane is responsible for the actual volume IO path.
 A storage engine implements the actual IO path in the data plane.
 Currently, OpenEBS provides two storage engines that can be plugged in easily.
 These are called Jiva and cStor.
-Both these storage engines run completely in Linux user space and are based on microservices.
+Both these storage engines run completely in Linux user space and are based on micro services architecture.

-The Jiva storage engine is developed with Rancher's LongHorn and gotgt as the base.
-The entire Jiva engine is written in GO language and runs in the user space.
+Jiva storage engine is developed with Rancher's LongHorn and gotgt as the base.
+Jiva engine is written in GO language and runs in the user space.
 LongHorn controller synchronously replicates the incoming IO to the LongHorn replicas.
 The replica considers a Linux sparse file as the foundation for building the storage features such as thin provisioning, snapshotting, rebuilding etc. More details on Jiva architecture are written here.